 Similarly, payment and settlement systems remain a constraint to trade in Africa as current systems are associated with high transaction costs and delays for cross-border payments.
 With more than 40 individual currencies, it has been difficult to make cross-border payments in Africa without the use of third currencies.
-It is estimated that using the Society for Worldwide Interbank Financial Telecommunication (SWIFT) system costs the African continent nearly USD 5 billion annually.
+It is estimated that using the Society for Worldwide Interbank Financial Telecommunication (SWIFT) system costs the African continent nearly USD 5 billion annually32.
 AfCFTA 's annex on trade facilitation requires State Parties to adopt or maintain procedures allowing the option of electronic payment for duties, taxes, fees, and charges.
-In response to this problem and to facilitate trade-related payments, the African Export-Import Bank has rightly developed the Pan-African Payment and Settlement System (PAPSS) with the co-operation of the AfCFTA Secretariat.
-It is expected
+In response to this problem and to facilitate trade-related payments, the African Export-Import Bank has rightly developed PAPSS with the co-operation of the AfCFTA Secretariat.
+It is expected that this system will enable businesses and consumers in Africa to make cross-border payments in their local currencies, which policymakers must support.